-- Is Jury Duty Pay Tax Exempt?
+Is Jury Duty Pay Reported to the IRS?

 Like most other types of compensation you earn for providing services, the pay you receive from the federal, state or local government for jury duty is generally taxable.
 There are situations, however, when it isn't necessary to report jury duty pay on your taxes.
 But your eligibility to do this depends on the laws of your state and, if you have a job, your employer's policy.